JasonD00/Organic-factory/README.md

 - Culling
 - Reproduction

-The main aim of this project was to build a conceptual factory designed to mimic evolutionary systems and show abstarct simulation logic.
+The main aim of this project was to build a conceptual factory designed to mimic evolutionary systems and show abstract simulation logic.

 The Core Conecpts: